PhotonVision/photonvision-docs/source/docs/contributing/photonvision/build-instructions.rst

 Prerequisites
 ~~~~~~~~~~~~~

-| **Java Development Kit:** This project requires Java Development Kit (JDK) 11 to be compiled.
-This is the same Java version that comes with WPILib.
-If you don't have this JDK with WPILib, you can follow the instructions to install JDK 11 for your platform `here <https://bell-sw.com/pages/liberica_install_guide-11.0.7//>`_.
+| **Java Development Kit:** This project requires Java Development Kit (JDK) 17 to be compiled.
+This is the same Java version that comes with WPILib for 2025+.
+If you don't have this JDK with WPILib, you can follow the instructions to install JDK 17 for your platform `here <https://bell-sw.com/pages/downloads/#jdk-17-lts>`_.
 | **Node JS:** The UI is written in Node JS.
 To compile the UI, Node 14.18.0 to Node 16.0.0 is required.
 To install Node JS follow the instructions for your platform `on the official Node JS website <https://nodejs.org/en/download/>`_.
 However, modify this line

 .. code-block:: bash